Community continues to support Hooper family

 MKL Produce held a fundraiser for the family after 8-year-old Forrest Hooper was killed in a hit-and-run.

-“We did the silent auction to raise as much money and then we took 100% of our profits and are giving it to them,” event organizer Kimberly Blackhouse said.
+“We did the silent auction to raise as much money and then we took 100% of our profits and are giving it to them,” said event organizer Kimberly Blackhouse.

 The event came a week after another fundraiser supporting the same cause was held in the same area.